 Whenever there is stress, our bodies go into fight or flight.
 We have fight or flight to thank for humans’ success.
 At first, the threats were only physical.
 Being confronted by another tribe or encountering an unknown person while alone picking berries.
 The prefrontal cortex shuts down and you have two choices.
 To run or to fight.

 Today our bodies react to emotional stress in the same way.
 When we’re put on the spot, or accused of making a mistake at work or even when introducing yourself to others, our bodies have the same response.
-No wonder Navy SEALs are doing these relaxing breathing techniques!
+These are real No wonder Navy SEALs are doing these relaxing breathing techniques!
 If we face a challenging situation at work and lose our reaction time we could lose the deal.
-People won’t consider us to be a credible authority!
+But they could lose their lives!